caltechlibrary/newt/presentation3.md

 - [X] Router is implemented and working
 - [X] ~~Mustache template engine is working~~ (removed)
 - [X] Newt template engine (supporting Handlebars templates)
-- [X] Modeler (testing and refinement)
+- [ ] Modeler (testing and refinement)
 - [ ] Generator development (refactor, testing and refinement)

 # Insights from prototypes 1, 2 & 3

 - "Off the shelf" is simpler
-- A validition service in TypeScript lets us leverage the same generated code in the browser
 - An interactive UI for managing YAML is helpful
+- A validition needs to happen early in the data pipeline

 # Insights from prototypes 1 & 2

 - SQL turns people off, use a code generator
 - Hand typing templates is a turn off, use a code generator
 - Large YAML structures benefit from code generation
-- Automatic "wiring up" of routes and templates very helpful
+- Automatic "wiring up" routes and templates is helpful

 # What's next?

-- Build some real applications using Newt
+- Build real applications using Newt
 - Get feedback for refinement
 - Fix bugs